Farmed salmon production scenarios for new technologies

 While it would be great if the industry was closed down in Ireland it must be borne in mind that this industry is well established with over a 30 years presence in some areas and local political interference and public indifference would probably allow the continuation of it in it's present destructive state.

-Here under a link the report from 2017 Center for Closed Containment which may be of interest:
+Here under a link to the report "2020 Center for Closed Containment " which may be of interest: